Econ 101 - Microeconomics » Winter 2022 » iVAT Chapter 1

 The economic decision rule states that you should engage in an activity if:

-The total cost is greater than the total benefit
+B. The marginal cost is greater than the marginal benefit

-The marginal cost is greater than the marginal benefit
+C. The total cost is greater than the total benefit

 Question #10